 Is it possible to take a shower while on Nepal trekking in the Himalayas?

-Tea House lodges has hot shower facilities.
+Tea House lodges have hot shower facilities.
 But the water is solar heated, so do not expect very warm water.
 However, at that altitude and on the trail a shower every other day is good enough.

-Taking care about religion etc.
+Taking care of religion etc.